Sectional curvature and Weitzenb\"ock formulae: Abstract

 \section{Abstract}

-We establish an algebraic characterization of sectional curvature bounds $\sec\geq k$ and $\sec\leq k$ involving the curvature term in the Weitzenb\"ock formulae for symmetric $p$-tensors.
-This characterization is further clarified by means of a symmetric analogue of the Kulkarni-Nomizu product, rendering it computationally more amenable.
-We also discuss a new application of the Bochner technique to closed $4$-manifolds with indefinite intersection form and $\sec>0$ or $\sec\geq0$, obtaining a result related to the Hopf Conjecture.
+We establish a new algebraic characterization of sectional curvature bounds $\sec\geq k$ and $\sec\leq k$ using only curvature terms in the Weitzenb\"ock formulae for symmetric $p$-tensors.
+By introducing a symmetric analogue of the Kulkarni--Nomizu product, we provide a simple formula for such curvature terms.
+We also give an application of the Bochner technique to closed $4$-manifolds with indefinite intersection form and $\sec>0$ or $\sec\geq0$, obtaining new insight into the Hopf Conjecture, without any symmetry assumptions.